rossetti/KSLBook/docs/03-Chapter3.md

 \hat{p} = \bar{Y} = \frac{1}{n}\sum_{i=1}^{n}Y_i = \frac{\#\lbrace X_i  > 8\rbrace}{n}
 $$
 Therefore, computing the average of an indicator variable will estimate the desired probability.
-The java-code for this situation is quite simple:
+The code for this situation is quite simple:

 ```kt
 fun main() {